ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 requestGet = do
    r <- req
       GET
-      (https "www.meetup.com" /: "got-lambda")
+      (http "www.datahaskell.org" /: "docs" /: "community" /: "current-environment.html)
       NoReqBody
       lbsResponse
       mempty
    return $ responseBody r
 {% endhighlight %}

-The above already requires the user to be familiar with typeclasses, lazy evaluation and a couple standard typeclasses (Monoid and Monad).
-These are fundamental to Haskell, so it helps seeing them used in context.
+The above already requires the user to be at least a bit familiar with typeclasses, lazy evaluation and a couple standard typeclasses (ok, just one really: Monoid.
+The Monad typeclass is implied by structuring the code in a `do` block).
+These are fundamental to Haskell, so it helps seeing them used in context. `req` returns in a Monad type because I/O is fundamentally an effect; returning an HTTP response means _doing_ stuff with the network interface, the operating system, and might imply failure of some sort and not return any sensible result, which is distinct from how _pure_ functions behave (i.e. just computing output).

 # Aside : inspecting type instances in GHCi